Course Introduction to Programming

 int v[5];

-How to read the elements of an array?
+How to read the elements of a vector?

-To read the elements of an array, we can use the scanf command in the following two ways:
+To read the elements of a vector, we can use the scanf command in the following two ways:

-- Using the ampersand ("&") and the operator [ ] indicating the position of the array:
+1. Using the ampersand ("&") and the [ ] operator indicating the vector position:

 int v[7];

-scanf("%d", &v[3]); // read the value to be placed in the fourth position of the array
+scanf("%d", &v[3]); // read the value to be placed in the fourth position of the vector

 /*

-The use of the ampersand is therefore necessary when using the operator [] as we are not taking the address of the element, but accessing the element in fact
+The use of the ampersand is necessary because, when using the [] operator, we are not

 */